boxbeam/RedLib/README.md

 		- member1
 		- member2
 ```
 You may also notice that I added a converter for UUID.
-This is because the Group class stores the owner's UUID, which isn't a data type YAML lets you store directly.
+This is because the Group class stores the owner's and members' UUIDs, which isn't a data type YAML lets you store directly.
 All I have to do to make it work, though, is call `addConverter` and pass the class I'm trying to convert, a method to convert it from a string, and a method to convert it back to a string.
 Neat!

-Unfortunately, due to type erasure, it's not possible to convert a `List<String>` to a `List<UUID>`, so you'd probably want to just do that with stream mapping.

 For more info and docs for ConfigManager, check out [this](https://github.com/Redempt/RedLib/blob/master/src/redempt/redlib/configmanager/ConfigManager.java).